 Canadian Soprano, Sarah Cambidge, is currently a second-year Adler Fellow with the San Francisco Opera.
 She made her company debut in their Fall 2017 production of 'Elektra' as the 4th Maid, as well as covering the role of Chrysothemis.
 This season, Sarah will be performing the roles of Ortlinde and the 3rd Norn in their 'Der Ring des Nibelungen,' and covering the role of Freia.
 She will also be the Soprano Angel in the Angel quartet of Jake Heggie’s ‘It’s a Wonderful Life’ this coming Fall.
-In San Francisco Opera’s 2019 season, Sarah will be debuting the roles of Sieglinde in Wagner's 'Die Walküre' with Opéra National de Bordeaux, and the role of the Foreign Princess in Dvořák's ‘Rusalka.’
+In the 2019 opera seasons, Sarah will be debuting the roles of Sieglinde in Wagner's 'Die Walküre' with Opéra National de Bordeaux, and the role of the Foreign Princess in Dvořák's ‘Rusalka’ with San Francisco Opera.

 Most recently, Sarah made her role debut as Amelia in Livermore Valley Opera's 2018 production of ‘Un Ballo in Maschera,’ and covered the role of Donna Anna in San Francisco Opera's 2017 production of 'Don Giovanni.'
 As part of her participation in the 2016 Merola Program, Sarah performed Elsa from Wagner’s 'Lohengrin' in the Schwabacher Concert Series.
 Previous opera roles include Mimì in Puccini's 'La Bohème,' the title role in Floyd’s 'Susannah,' the Countess in 'Le Nozze di Figaro,' Marguerite in Gounod’s 'Faust,' Micaela in 'Carmen,' and the title role in 'Suor Angelica.'